Beach vole

 The beach vole (Microtus breweri) or Muskeget vole is a rodent in the family Cricetidae.
-This close relative of the eastern meadow vole (Microtus pennsylvanicus) is endemic to the 0.87km² Muskeget Island, Massachusetts.
-Due to its relatively short period of reproductive isolation, there is debate over the beach vole’s designation as a subspecies of M. pennsylvanicus.
+This close relative of the eastern meadow vole (Microtus pennsylvanicus) is endemic to the 0.87 km2 Muskeget Island, Massachusetts.
+Due to its relatively short period of reproductive isolation, there is debate over the beach vole's designation as a subspecies of M. pennsylvanicus.

 Taxonomy

 Microtus breweri is currently recognized by the IUCN, NatureServe and ITIS as a distinct species, due to its larger size, geographic isolation, and contrasting mating habits.
 A recent genetic study indicates that it may be a basal subspecies of M. pennsylvanicus.

 Description

 Beach voles are typically much larger than meadow voles.
-On average, male beach voles are 192.9 mm long, ranging between 169 to 215 mm; with the tail making up approximately one-fourth of the total length.
-Generally, females are smaller, with an average length of 181.2 mm, ranging between 165 to 201 mm.
-The weight of a beach vole ranges between 29-79 g, proportional to age, with females weighing less than males.
+On average, male beach voles are 192.9 mm long, ranging between 169 and 215 mm; with the tail making up approximately one-fourth of the total length.
+Generally, females are smaller, with an average length of 181.2 mm, ranging between 165 and 201 mm.
+The weight of a beach vole ranges between 29 and 79 g, proportional to age, with females weighing less than males.

 Compared to meadow voles, beach voles exhibit a lower metabolism, and their coat is made up of more guard hairs and fewer underhairs.
 A white blaze can often be found on the chin or forehead.

 The skulls of M. breweri can be easily distinguished from those of meadow voles.
 The average cranial length of beach voles is 13.1 mm, while the cranial breadth is generally 11.2 mm.
 Their skull is larger, and their brain case is longer and narrower than meadow voles.
 Recent unpublished observations include a distinctly shaped interparietal bone and a narrow bridge between the orbits.

 Beach voles tend closer towards K selection than meadow voles, and some of their distinctive features are indicative of island gigantism.